 County commissioners wear many hats as elected officials.
+A board may sit and act as a ditch authority one day, a health board another day or a decision maker on a land use matter yet another day.
 When making board decisions related to land use, they generally fall into one of two categories: quasi-judicial decision maker or policymaker.
 Failing to appreciate the differences in the two roles may create issues and potential litigation for a county and its commissioners.

-Decisions regarding uses of land can be quite controversial.
-Although litigation over a commissioner’s role does not arise often, a case that best illustrates how blurring the lines may create litigation and overturning of the land use decision is Continental Property Group, Inc. v.
-City of Minneapolis.
-2011 WL 1642510 (Minn.
-App.
-2011), rev. den.
-July 19, 2011.
+Although several years old, one case that best illustrates how blurring the lines between policymaker and decision maker can create litigation and overturning of a land use decision is Continental Property Group, Inc. v.
+City of Minneapolis.1

-This case illustrates how important it is for commissioners to understand the restrictions that may be placed on them when acting in a quasi-judicial capacity.
+This case shows how important it is for commissioners to understand the restrictions that may be placed on them when acting in a quasi-judicial capacity.

-In 2003, Continental Property Group Inc. (CPG) purchased an option on property located in the Loring Park area of the City of Minneapolis.
+In 2003, Continental Property Group Inc. (CPG) purchased an option on property located in the Loring Park area of Minneapolis.
 To build its desired development, CPG applied to the Minneapolis Planning Commission for two necessary conditional use permits and two variances from Minneapolis’ zoning requirements.

 In August 2004, the city’s Community Planning and Economic Development staff reviewed the application and issued a report that recommended that the Minneapolis Planning Commission deny the application.
 The commission did so later that month.

 CPG appealed to the Minneapolis City Council in September 2004.
 The 13-member body consists of numerous subcommittees.
-The Zoning and Planning Committee is made up of five council members, including Councilmember Lisa Goodman at the time.
+The Zoning and Planning Committee is made up of five council members, including at the time Lisa Goodman.
 The proposed development was in Goodman’s district.

 On Sept.
 15, the Zoning and Planning Committee unanimously voted to deny CPG’s application.
 Then the complete council unanimously voted to deny CPG’s application Sept.
 24.